Introduction

 There is a Samba page on FreeBSD's wiki, but it was last updated nearly fifteen years ago.

-Warning: these informations are what I found with my researches on the web and my own tests; I cannot guarantee they are 100% exact or complete and I take no responsibility.
+Warning: these informations are what I found with my own researches on the web and my own tests; I cannot guarantee they are 100% exact or complete and I take no responsibility.
 You are welcome to mail me corrections, additions, suggestions, etc...

 Samba versions